pivotal-mea-pa/qnb-workshop/reactive-spring/webclient-demo.en.md

 # WebClient Demo

 WebClient is a non-blocking, reactive client to perform HTTP requests.
 It exposes a fluent, reactive API over underlying HTTP client libraries such as Reactor Netty.

 It is useful to understand how the WebClient works in order to better understand the other Reactive APIs.

+## Requirements
+1. Java 8+ JDK Installed

-## Download and build the reactive-for-webmvc project
+## Build the reactive-for-webmvc project

 1. Git Clone or download reactive-for-webmvc repo at <https://github.com/Pivotal-Field-Engineering/reactive-for-webmvc>
 1. Open a terminal in the `remote-service` directory of the project